cjkcr/x-mcp/README.md

 ### Configuration for Gemini CLI

-If you want to use this MCP server with Gemini CLI instead of Claude Desktop:
+If you want to use this MCP server with Gemini CLI instead of Claude code:

 1. **Install Gemini CLI:**
 ```bash